Stacey A. Hundley, Ph.D.

 Service

-Dr. Hundley serves as Advisor to the EES Student Organizations: Students for Earth & Environmental Sustainability (SEES); Sigma Gamma Epsilon (SGE): Earth Science Honor Society, and WSU American Institute of Professional Geologists (AIPG) Student Chapter.
+Dr. Hundley serves as Faculty Advisor for the Environmental Sciences Porgram and Advisor to the EES Student Organizations: Students for Earth & Environmental Sustainability (SEES); Sigma Gamma Epsilon (SGE): Earth Science Honor Society, and WSU American Institute of Professional Geologists (AIPG) Student Chapter.

 COSM Undergraduate Curriculum Committee